IIC3143-Equipo1/angularJS/app/bower_components/angular-chart.js/README.md

 **Note**: the event can be emitted multiple times for each chart as the chart can be destroyed and created multiple times during angular `watch` lifecycle.

-angular-chart.js listen to the scope `destroy` event and destroy the chart when it happens.
+angular-chart.js listens to the scope `$destroy` event and destroys the chart when it happens.

-# Colours
+# Colors

-There are a set of 7 default colours.
-Colours can be replaced using the `colours` attribute.
+There are a set of 7 default colors.
+Colors can be replaced using the `colors` attribute.
-If there is more data than colours, colours are generated randomly or can be provided via a function through the `getColour` attribute.
+If there is more data than colors, colors are generated randomly or can be provided via a function through the `getColor` attribute.

-Hex colours are converted to Chart.js colours automatically, including different shades for highlight, fill, stroke, etc.
+Hex colors are converted to Chart.js colors automatically, including different shades for highlight, fill, stroke, etc.

 ## Browser compatibility